Johnny Papalia: "Made Man"

-In 1955, with assistance from Sylvestro, Papalia started opening charter gambling clubs in Hamilton and Toronto.
-Sylvestro's son-in-law Danny Gasbarrini, Papalia's brothers Frank, Rocco and Dominic, half-brothers Joseph and Angelo, brother-in-law Tony Pugliese, and associates Red LeBarre, Freddie Gabourie, Frank Marchildon and Jackie Weaver, all worked in running Papalia's clubs.
-After police raids, Papalia started working with James McDermott and Vincent Feeley, two major figures in gambling, in several clubs throughout southern Ontario.
-Together with Alberto Agueci of the Magaddino family, Papalia contacted Antoine Cordoliani and Joseph Césari, two Corsican leaders of Le Milieu, to buy high-quality heroin.
 In October 1958, Papalia made contact with Vinnie Mauro and Frank Caruso of the Genovese family, saying he wanted to smuggle heroin into the United States and needed someone to sell the heroin.
-Agueci went to Buffalo to see Madaddino and secured his support by paying him US$4,000 and a promise of the half the profits.
+Agueci went to Buffalo to see Magaddino and secured his support by paying him US$4,000 and a promise of the half the profits.
 In 1959, Papalia was the only Canadian who attended the meeting in New York that formally set up the French Connection smuggling network.
 Under the "French Connection", the Mafia brought heroin via France into North America.
 The "French Connection" heroin was grown in the poppy fields of Turkey and further afield in the "Golden Crescent" nations of Afghanistan, Pakistan and Iran or the "Golden Triangle" nations of Burma, Thailand and Laos.
 Joseph Valachi, who also attended the same meeting in New York, and later turned informer, testified that he knew Papalia as a capo (boss) who dominated southern Ontario under the authority of the Magaddino family of Buffalo.